 By being outside I'm learning from everything I see, hear, smell, touch and taste.
 It all helps my brain to connect and strengthen pathways.

 Six things children need – Te hanga ao tōtika, ao haumaru – Structured and secure world

-Where we can enjoy lots of active, noisy and messy play outside together
+We can enjoy lots of active, noisy and messy play outside together.